$29.84 to $44.75 per hour

 Health Sciences Association of Alberta (HSAA)

-Health information management diploma
+Health information management diploma or certificate

 Health information management professionals provide services in all aspects of clinical records management.
 This includes data collection, coding, use, integrity, access, disclosure, retention and disposition of health information.
 They perform quantitative and qualitative analysis of the information within the health record to facilitate health care delivery, patient safety and health and business related decision making.
 They are responsible for the confidentiality of health information within the records and are advocates of the patient's right to private, secure and confidential information.